What is the Best Camera Setting for Product Photography?

 5. Adjust White Balance

-Many photographers tend to use ‘automatic whit balance’ and let the camera adjust the white balance deciding on the surrounding by itself.
+White balance is the setting that proportions the color temperature of an image.
+How you would adjust your white balance depends on the amount of light your studio is getting.
+Many photographers tend to use ‘automatic white balance’ and let the camera adjust the white balance, deciding on the surroundings by itself.
 In most cases, the ‘automatic’ setting does the job well with color temperature.

 A couple of times in my life, I have faced some situations with this part, though.
 Once, I had an outdoor photoshoot of some products.
-There I set ‘automatic’ settings for white balance.
+There, I set ‘automatic’ settings for white balance.
 When I checked the shot after clicking, it shocked me!
 Some colors emerged out of nowhere in the image, and the color correction went wrong.
-After that, I preferred manual setting as a lesson learned!
+After that, I preferred the manual setting as a lesson learned!
+While taking photos, photographers bottle up many expectations.
+So, make sure your settings are not troubling you too much.
+You can set your white balance automatically, manually, or do nothing about it.

 Later, you can have those images edited for white balance.
-Many post-processing software are available now, which will let you do this job by ensuring accurate color correction.
+Many post-processing software programs are available now, which will let you do this job by ensuring accurate color correction.
 The precondition is that your image should be in raw format.

-6. Have Automatic Focus Function
+6. Have an Automatic Focus Function

-Setting manual focus is a painstaking task; sometimes, you may work your eyes out to focus accurately but end up not.
-Why would you burden yourself so much when there is an automatic full focus function available.
+Setting manual focus is a painstaking task; sometimes, you may work your eyes out to focus accurately, but end up not.
+Why would you burden yourself so much when there is an automatic full-focus function available?
 This function works amazingly.
+Though many photographers suggest manual camera settings to have precise images come out, some settings still work better automatically.
+Focus is one of those.

 7. Zoom In

+I have used cameras with digital zoom, optical zoom, and hybrid zoom.
+The Optical zoom works better.
+Other zoom options have their specific purpose of serving, I won’t deny, but I would suggest you use optical zoom for product photography.
 Position yourself to keep an appropriate distance from the product and then zoom in to take close shots.
-Capture as many shots as you can from the front, back, side shots, the description parts as well as any particular part you want to show.
+Capture as many shots as you can from the front, back, and side shots, the description parts, as well as any particular part you want to show.
 For example, you may want to show the diamond, ruby, or stone part closely if you are shooting jewelry.